alexmadeathing/dilate/README.md

 * Trait based implementation - Conforms to standard Rust implementation patterns
 * No dependencies - Depends on Rust standard library only

+# Docs
+TODO

+# Contributing
+Contributions are most welcome.

+For bugs reports, please submit a bug report.

+For feature requests, please submit a feature request.

+If you have ideas and want to contribute directly, please start by creating an RFC in the discussions area.
+When your code is ready to be published, please submit a pull request attached to your RFC.

+Full contributing procedure is WIP.

 # References and Acknowledgments
 Many thanks to the authors of the following white papers:
 * [1] Converting to and from Dilated Integers - Rajeev Raman and David S. Wise